MET-OM/dnora/docs/index.rst

 Installing **DNORA**
 =============================================

+Quick Installation:
-Easiest way to install dnora is to use pip:
+The easiest way to install dnora is to use pip:

 .. code-block:: bash

    $ pip install dnora

-Alternatively you can clone the github repository:
+Alternatively, you can clone the GitHub repository:

 1. Install anaconda3 or miniconda3
 2. Clone dnora: